assaydepot/trialinsights_api_v1/api.md

 The requestors logo can be substituted for the TrialIO logo in the HTML and PDF versions by prior arrangement.

 The requestors created by *name* and *affiliation* can be added to the request if HTML or PDF responses are requested.
 Otherwise, the user and affiliation of the owner of the *api_key* will be used for those outputs.

+If an unrecognized country/city/state is requested, the location search will not work.
+An API for confirming coordinates is planned.